lennart/grunt-init-webseiten/README.md

 ### Metadata

-Wintersmith allows for different templates with each file.
+[Wintersmith][wintersmith] allows for different templates with each file.

 You can edit jade templates in the `~/Source/<your-project-name>/templates/` folder.